-Higher Education Administration: Enrollment Management Track or Student Life and Development Track - M.S.Ed.
+Higher Education Administration: Enrollment Management, Student Life and Development, or Institutional Research and Policy Analysis Tracks - M.S.Ed.

 Designed to produce highly effective administrators and leaders, the Higher Education Administration Program is based in enrollment management, the only program of its kind in the nation.
 Enrollment management is an institution-wide approach that uses theory, research and teamwork to recruit and retain students and support their academic success, psychological development and personal well-being.